Health + Public Services

 - Temporary Short Term Loading Zones: To support the evolving needs of the community and particularly food service businesses through this unprecedented time, the city is making available temporary Loading Zone Signs to help facilitate pick-up activities.
 Businesses interested in having a temporary loading zone sign, call (253) 591-5371 or fill out this online form.

 As of Wednesday, March 18th, the permitting counter will be closed for an indefinite period of time.
-Although this temporary counter closure means in-person may not be available, please be assured that PDS will continue to accept applications, review and issue development permits, and schedule inspections, primarily through our online permitting system.
-In addition to granting extensions on all building and development permits until June 29, 2020, PDS offering virtual meetings and inspections.
-Please visit this link to learn more.
+Although this temporary counter closure means in-person may not be available, Planing and Development Services (“PDS”) will continue to accept applications, review and issue development permits, and schedule inspections, primarily through our online permitting system – https://tacomapermits.org

 City of Tacoma expands use of temporary signage to support business visibility